Autumn brings about the spookiest day of the year, and while the Capital Region is no stranger to ghostly tales, not all of them come from the grave.

 One fascinating story comes from the imagineers at Walt Disney World.

 A wealthy businessman named Joel Rathbone built his country estate just south of the city of Albany in 1841 and named it Kenwood.

-After his death in 1863, the home was purchased by the Roman Catholic Sisters of the Sacred Heart and was torn down, but the materials were reused in building a portion of the new structure in the 1860s.
+After his death in 1863, the home was purchased by the Roman Catholic Sisters of the Sacred Heart and was torn down to make way for what would later become the Doane Stuart School.
+The materials were reused in building a portion of the new structure in the 1860s.